Advanced testing by industry certified experts

 External pen testing will assess the security controls configured on the access routers, firewalls, Intrusion Detection Systems (IDS) and Web Application Firewalls (WAFS) that protect the perimeter.

 External tests will also provide the ability to assess security controls for applications that are published through the internet.
-Nettitude recognizes that there is increasing logic being built into web services to deliver extranet, e-commerce and supply chain management functions to Internet users.
-As a consequence, Nettitude pays particular attention to these resources, and performs granular assessments on their build and configuration, as well as interaction with other data sources that sit in your protected network segments.
+LRQA Nettitude recognizes that there is increasing logic being built into web services to deliver extranet, e-commerce and supply chain management functions to Internet users.
+As a consequence, LRQA Nettitude pays particular attention to these resources, and performs granular assessments on their build and configuration, as well as interaction with other data sources that sit in your protected network segments.

 What Are The Different Types Of Penetration Testing Strategies?